Handbook Menu

 Students may be eligible for class recordings only for the following reasons:

-Students wishing to request a class recording when a make-up class is in conflict with another class must complete the petition available at https://www.law.uchicago.edu/students/petitions/record
+Students wishing to request a make-up class recording when it is in conflict with another scheduled class must complete the petition available at https://www.law.uchicago.edu/students/petitions/record

 Regardless of the reason, all requests must be made at least seven days in advance.
 Submission of recording requests does not guarantee that a request will be granted by the faculty member or that there will not be a problem with the recording, so students are strongly encouraged to secure notes from a classmate as well.

-Please also note that students should not contact their professor directly about recording classes; the Office of the Registrar will request permission and coordinate everything centrally, ensuring consistency and reducing confusion.
+Students should not contact their professor directly about recording classes; the Office of the Registrar, in concert with the IT department, will coordinate everything centrally, ensuring consistency and reducing confusion.

 The Law School records classes with appropriate permissions and safeguards and for the very limited purposes described above.
+Recording of classes by students is always strictly prohibited.
 Students who record class on their own risk disciplinary and other action and may violate Illinois law.

 Please direct questions about recording requests or concerns to the Dean of Students and the Office of the Registrar.